hazzardweb/filepicker-docs/configjs.md

 - Type: _Boolean_
 - Default: `false`

+When this is enabled you should not have a "Cancel" button for each file in the ui, because canceling one file will cancel the entire request with all the files.

 ### uploadMultipleLimit

 The number of files to upload when uploading multiple files in one request.